danieldiekmeier/vue-slide-up-down/README.md

 ## Also

-This currently works by showing the element, measuring the height, setting the height back to 0, and then CSS-transitioning to the target height.
+This currently works by measuring the `offsetHeight` and then CSS-transitioning to the target height or back to `0px`.
 This works _okay_, but is not very performant.
 If you have other ideas how to make this extremely smooth and good looking, feel free to send issues or pull requests.